A world leader in hydropower

 Hydro-Québec plays a leading role in the Québec economy.

-First of all, we have about 20,000 employees at nearly 150 different locations.
+First of all, we have about 19,800 employees in nearly 150 different locations throughout Québec.
 In addition, we make large-scale investments, in the development, modernization and long-term operability of the power system, as well as our telecommunications network, IT equipment and real estate holdings.
-In 2014, these investments totaled $3.9 billion.
+In 2015, these investments totaled $3.4 billion.